 On January 17, the draft work2future Local Plan Modification was released for a 30-day public comment period.
+No public comment was received.

 On January 31, the draft Bay Peninsula Regional Plan Modification was similarly released for public comment.
-Staff will review all public comment submitted and present them, as well as any resulting revisions to the draft Local Plan Modification, to the Executive Committee for approval following the public comment period.
-As of the date of this memo, no public comment had been received for either plan.
+Staff will review all public comment submitted by March 2, the end of the 30-day period, and present them, as well as any potential revisions to the draft Regional Plan Modification, to the Executive Committee at its March 4 meeting.

-work2future will submit the approved Local Plan Modification to the Regional Organizer for submittal to the work2future will continue to develop partnerships and provide programs and services to achieve three main policy objectives established by the California Workforce Development Strategic Plan, namely:
+work2future will submit the approved Local Plan Modification to the Regional Organizer for submittal to the State, with the Regional Plan Modification, by the due date.

+work2future will continue to develop partnerships and provide programs and services to achieve three main policy objectives established by the California Workforce Development Strategic Plan, namely: